- How to Improve the Ventilation System in the bathroom?

 A qualified and experienced contractor will do a thorough analysis of your bathroom.
 Only then he would be able to tell you the ventilation needs and what suits your budget.

 A good contractor will probably come up with two to three solutions so; you can make the best choice accordingly.
-Check out the list of 10 best Bathroom Exhaust Fan on Amazon.

 2. Having the Right Dimensions in Mind